 There’s surfing, fresh air… when I go up country, sometimes I can hardly breathe.
 (C8: 15-yr-old)

 Again similarly to rural spaces, the strong sense of community inherent in coastal settlements is both noted in the literature [41], and by interviewees.
-Reduced anonymity provided them with feelings of safety and support regarding their child with autism.
+Reduced anonymity provided them with feelings of safety and support regarding the child with autism.

 Lovely, it’s absolutely lovely…It’s a lot safer here.
 Before, if he got out the door – he’s a runner and he’d run and round here you’ve got the odd car which comes down, but he seems to be a lot calmer round here as well because it’s quiet… (N13: mother)

 People say when you come to Cornwall it’s like stepping back in time.
 It is.
 And it’s more of a community feel here, which is a lot more beneficial.
 But I think the natural… ‘healing’ is the wrong word, but the natural therapeutic element of this place I think is the big difference.
 (C5: mother)

+They all know I’m living with an autistic brother and they’re quite supportive of that.
+At nights he’ll go and play outside, shouting loudly even though I tell him not to.
+And they’ll be angry, but they won’t be that angry with him because they know he can’t help it.
+(N1: brother)

 3.2.
 Negative factors associated with rural and coastal living